chung-ejy/chung-ejy/README.md

 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning project management
 - 💞️ I’m looking to collaborate on machine learning applications
-- 📫 How to reach me ... right here baby
+- 📫 How to reach me ... chung.ejy@gmail.com

 <!---
 chung-ejy/chung-ejy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.